 How can I transfer from another U.S. college to NCC?

 If you are already studying in the U.S. on an F-1 student visa, your SEVIS record can be transferred to NCC.
 First you must apply to NCC.
-When you are accepted at NCC, give your acceptance letter to your current institution so they can transfer your SEVIS record to NCC.
+When you are accepted at NCC, complete NCC's Transfer In form.
+Give the form and your NCC acceptance letter to your current institution so they can transfer your SEVIS record to NCC.
 You must continue to attend class at your current institution while your transfer is being processed.
 Your current institution and NCC will notify you of the transfer release date.
-The student should contact NCC soon after the transfer release date and ensure that the DSO has the biographical and financial data needed to update the student's SEVIS record.
-The student must also report to NCC within 15 days of the program start date and enroll full-time in the first required session or term at NCC.
+You should contact NCC soon after the transfer release date and ensure that the DSO has the biographical and financial data needed to update the student's SEVIS record.
+You must also report to NCC within 15 days of the program start date and enroll full-time in the first required session or term at NCC.

 I am already in the U.S. on another type of visa, how can I change my status and apply to become a student?